 The same sense of priority is taken into my team’s work with partnerships across South Wales, such as the development of the Tackling Violence Against Women and Girls: Joint Strategy 2019-24 and the newly drafted Victim and Witness Strategy.
 Both have been developed in collaboration with relevant stakeholders in order to galvanise our approach here in South Wales.
 We have Prevention and Early Intervention at the heart of our approach, and we take the idea of a public health approach – literally, with Public Health Wales as a key partner in tackling harms like substance misuse and violence.

-For the past 12 months we have faced the most challenging year ever, in the year of COVID-19 putting significant demands on top of normal policing, but that has been seized as an opportunity.
+For the past 24 months we have faced the most challenging years ever, with COVID-19 putting significant demands on top of normal policing, but that has been seized as an opportunity.
 I am very proud of the resilience of our officers and staff, the close partnership working with Welsh Government, our local government partners, with the NHS and with our communities across South Wales.
-New ways of prevention, early intervention and joint working during the Year of COVID-19 will undoubtedly inform our approach in 2021 and for many years to come as well as further iterations of the Police and Crime Plan.
+New ways of prevention, early intervention and joint working during the COVID-19 will undoubtedly inform our approach for many years to come as well as further iterations of the Police and Crime Plan.